JuliaData/DataFrames.jl/docs/src/man/basics.md

   read in the file into a `DataFrame` (as `CSV.read` allows for many different target formats of data it can read-into).

-You can see that Julia representation (unlike Python's Pandas) displays the data type of the column, In our case it is a `Int64`, and `String`.
+You can see that Julia's representation (unlike Python's Pandas) displays the data type of the column, In our case, it is an `Int64`, and a `String`.

 To access the columns directly (i.e. without copying) you can use `german.Sex`, `german."Sex"`, `german[!, :Sex]` or `german[!, "Sex"]`.
 The two latter syntaxes are more flexible as they allow